JNX03/BetterDarkzX/README.md

 - Click file name : BetterDarkzX.theme to download
 - add file to better discord (Theme file)
-- Click file name : BetterWhitezX.theme to download - add file to better discord (Theme file) - Go to setting -> Appearance -> Go to Theme and click Light to enable it - done! you got an betterWhitezX theme
+- Click file name : BetterDarkzX.theme to download - add file to better discord (Theme file) - Go to setting -> Appearance -> Go to Theme and click Dark to enable it
 - done! you got an betterDarkzX theme

 <p align="center">